Not for the Kiddies

 WHAT COULD POSSIBLY GO WRONG?…Title card from a silent Paramount newsreel reporting on a November 1929 test flight of the Fokker F-32 at Teterboro, possibly the same flight enjoyed by E.B.
 White.
 At right, a celebration of the plane’s arrival in Los Angeles.
 (YouTube/petersonfield.org)

 All of that exuberance came crashing down in a Kansas wheat field on March 31, 1931.
-It was Rockne’s fame — which the New Yorker and countless other magazines and newspapers helped to spread — that put the coach on a TWA flight to Hollywood, where director Russell Mack was filming The Spirit of Notre Dame.
+It was Rockne’s fame—which The New Yorker and countless other magazines and newspapers helped to spread—that put the coach on a TWA flight to Hollywood, where director Russell Mack was filming The Spirit of Notre Dame.
 Rockne stopped in Kansas City, where he visited his two oldest sons, before boarding a Fokker F-10 destined for Los Angeles.
 About an hour after takeoff one of the airplane’s wings broke to pieces, sending Rockne and seven others to their deaths.

 (University of Notre Dame) click image to enlarge